 You paid out over 111 million euros in art loans.
 With the ever-expanding art market, do you see a half a billion in your near future?

-Only a tiny percentage of the blue-chip artworks people lend against, so this market will grow much bigger in the future.
+Currently, people lend against only a tiny percentage of the blue-chip artworks, so this market will grow much bigger in the future.

 Does this business require travel?